DataDog/integrations-core/docs/proposals/TEMPLATE.md

 ## Recommended Solution

 *Describe your solution in the bare minimum detail to be understood.
-Explain why it's better than what Datadog Agent has and better than other options.
+Explain why it's better than the current implementation and better than other options.
 Address any critical operational issues (failure modes, failover, redudancy, performance, cost).
 For example:*